 Our project experience ranges from the massive to the minute – no job is too big or too small – and our most recent projects are described on our News page.
-The following are some of our showcase projects, which tend to be the larger ones that have been going for years, to give a flavour.
+The following are some of our showcase projects, which tend to be the larger ones that have been going for years, to give a flavour of our capabilities.

 Working for a consortium of developers, we initially helped produce a development brief and masterplan for the strategic development area identified in the Core Strategy for 3,500 houses.
 Subsequent work supported an outline planning application with a Transport Assessment, Travel Plan, and input to an Environmental Statement.
 Following a resolution to grant consent in December 2013, we helped negotiate the S106 Agreement, discharge conditions, and support reserved matters applications.
-We are now designing in detail the phased primary infrastructure – highways, drainage, and earthworks – for all the land south of Grange Road, which includes the Death Star roundabout on Grange Road, a roundabout on Beveridge Lane, and the spine road that connects the two.
+We have since designed in detail the phased primary infrastructure – highways, drainage, and earthworks – for all the land south of Grange Road, which includes the Death Star roundabout on Grange Road, a roundabout on Beveridge Lane, and the spine road that connects the two.
 Serviced plots in Phase 1 began to be sold with a first purchase by Redrow in June 2020.
 Serviced plots in Phases 2 and 3, south of the River Sence, are now emerging for subsequent sale.

 Working as part of Roxhill’s team, this Nationally Strategic Infrastructure Project was granted planning consent in 2016.
 Adjacent to Castle Donington, the development comprises 6 million sqft of rail served warehouse space and an intermodal freight terminal accommodating up to 16 trains a day.
 A Transport Working Group was established that included representatives from the six local highway authorities as well as Highways England.
 Mitigating highway works included alterations to M1 J24, J24A, alterations to the A50 and A453, and a new Kegworth Bypass.
 Improvements were also made to the pedestrian, cycle and public transport infrastructure to ensure accessibility by these sustainable modes of transport, especially for staff.
 We continue to work with Roxhill as the proposals are fine tuned to account for specific occupier needs, and to assist the detailed design of the highway works.